alphagov/design-system-team-docs/source/community/community-objectives.html.md

 ### What we want to do

-- each core community members (ie people building GOV.UK services) frequently
+- reach core community members (ie people building GOV.UK services) frequently
 - reach peripheral community members (eg private sector, international design systems, local government) at least once a year
 - be seen as leaders of design system so we draw new users into our community, and adds legitimacy and trust to our product
 - attract new members to our community and ensuring they feel valued